 - Roasted Butternut Squash Soup

 Sweet Baked Acorn Squash

 - 2 tablespoons butter, melted

 - Preheat oven to 400 degrees F.

 - Remove from oven and increase oven temperature to 450 degrees F. Drain off most of the water from the baking pan, leaving just a small amount.
-Flip the pieces of squash over.
-Season each piece with a small amount of salt and drizzle with melted butter.
-Sprinkle with brown sugar and just a dusting of cinnamon.
-Return to oven and allow to roast, cut side up, uncovered, for an additional 15 minutes.
+Flip the pieces of squash over, flesh side up.
+Season each piece with a small amount of salt and drizzle with melted butter and sprinkle with brown sugar and just a dusting of cinnamon.
+Return to the oven, uncovered, and allow to roast for an additional 15 minutes.

 - If you'd like a more caramelized surface, set your oven BROIL for a minute or two at the end of the cooking time.
 Watch closely so it does not burn.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.